andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 ```

-#### Styling
+#### Editing

-There are two ways of styling text in RichTextArea: either using inline attributes, or relying on style names in the application style sheet.
-It is important to understand the limitation of stylesheet approach as it is only suitable for read-only models because editing of styles by the user is nearly impossible given the static nature of the application stylesheet.
-(An example provided earlier illustrates how to style a read-only document using SimpleReadOnlyStyledModel and an application stylesheet).

-The default model for RichTextArea, EditableRichTextModel, utilizes a number of style attributes (found in StyleAttrs class).
-These attributes are applicable either to the whole paragraph (BACKGROUND, BULLET, FIRST_LINE_INDENT, ...) or to the individual text segments (BOLD, FONT_FAMILY, etc.).
+All the content modifications are channeled through two methods in the StyledTextModel:

+- replace(StyleResolver, TextPos start, TextPos end, StyledInput, boolean createUndo)
+- applyStyle(TextPos start, TextPos end, StyleAttrs, boolean mergeAttributes)

+Once the model applies the changes, a corresponding event is broadcast to all the listeners registered with the model - one such listener is the skin, which in turn updates the scene graph by requesting new RichParagraphs within the affected range of text.

+At the control level, RichTextArea provides a number of convenience methods for editing the content programmatically:

+- appendText(String, StyleAttrs)
+- appendText(StyledInput)
+- applyStyle(TextPos start, TextPos end, StyleAttrs)
+- clear()
+- insertText(TexPos start, String, StyleAttrs)
+- insertText(TextPos start, StyledInput)
+- replaceText(TextPos start, TextPos end, StyledInput, boolean createUndo)
+- setStyle(TextPos start, TextPos end, StyleAttrs)

-This example illustrates how to populate an editable RichTextArea programmatically:
+The following example illustrates how to populate an editable RichTextArea programmatically:

 ```java
         // create styles